Willy-JL/willy-jl.github.io/_posts/2021-07-15-logging-console-to-file.md

     _pause_file_output = False
 pause = pause_file_output
 ```
 As you might have noticed, this is the only object that doesn't start with a `_` as this is intended to be used by the user (in case you didn't know, a single `_` in front of variable/function/class names indicates that it is not intended to be used, but you can if you really have to, while a double `__` indicates mostly the same thing but to a higher degree, you should really avoid using internal members marked with two `__`).
-The purpose of this function if to allow pausing the file output to be paused in a `with ...():` block, meaning that while code inside such block is being executed, nothing will be output to the file.
+The purpose of this function is to allow the file output to be paused inside a `with ...():` block, meaning that while code inside such block is being executed, nothing will be output to the file.
 More on this later on.

 <br>

-Now that we set everything up, we just need to apply out overrides:
+Now that we set everything up, we just need to apply our overrides:
 ```python
 open("log.txt", "w").close()
 ```